WordPress snippets I might need again at some point

 to it style.css

-should look like this:- activate the theme in the admin UI.
+- activate the theme in the admin UI.

 Add CORS header to MyCalender plugin